RosettaCommons/documentation/stepwise.md

 Optional additional files:
 --------------------------
 -   Native pdb file, if rmsd computation is desired.
--   Align pdb file, if one desires to keep the modeilng constrained to be close to this structure.
+-   Align pdb file, if one desires to keep the modeling constrained to be close to this structure.
 [Note that this can be different from the native pdb file, if desired.]

 Basic use for structure prediction
 ---------------------------